zohaib87/xe-theme/README.md

 This is just another WordPress framework.
 It is built for developers to create awesome and highly customizable themes for clients or sell it on any marketplace.

-* [Click Here](http://docs.xecreators.pk/wp/xe-framework) to read detailed documentation.
+For more detail please [Click Here](http://docs.xecreators.pk/wp/xe-framework) to read detailed documentation.

 Getting Started
 ---------------